 This is quite possibly the most common Airbnb scam and is one that I have actually experienced first-hand.
 In some cases, this is also the most benign of the scams and in other cases, can be no more than an honest mistake.

-This is how it goes: you find an Airbnb, you like it, you book it.
+This is how it goes: you find an Airbnb rental, you like it, you book it.
 But once you arrive at the address… you’re greeted by the host (or their representative), who tells you the property is no longer available.

 They may say that it was damaged by the last guest, they may say the plumbing is broken or they may simply call for a double booking.

-If the host is genuine, they will tell you about the situation before you arrive and give you the chance to consider your options.
+If Airbnb hosts are genuine, they will tell you about the situation before you arrive and give you the chance to consider your options.
 If they wait for you to arrive before springing this on you, then it is almost definitely a scam — they are counting on you to be tired and agreeable.

 What Should You Do?